 1. Watch what you eat.
 Your body needs the right fuel.
-So eat fresh foods like lean protein, whole grains, fruits, and vegetables.
-Avoid sugars or starchy items that give you a short-term boost and then leave you drained.
+So opt for lean protein, whole grains, fruits, and vegetables.
+Avoid sugars or starchy items that give you a short-term lift and then leave you drained.

 2. Stay active.
-Regular exercise like walking or swimming can ease your pain so you sleep better.
+Regular exercise like walking or swimming can ease your pain.
+That’ll help you sleep better.
 Activity can also boost your energy during the day.

 3. Skip caffeine, nicotine, and alcohol before bedtime.
-You may think smoking a cigarette, sipping hot tea, or having a cocktail will relax you.
-But they make it harder for you to fall asleep or stay asleep.
+You might think smoking a cigarette, sipping hot tea, or having a cocktail will relax you.
+The truth is, they’ll make it harder for you to fall asleep or stay asleep.

 5. Don’t eat for 2 to 3 hours before bedtime.
-If your body has to digest a heavy meal, you might not be able to fall asleep.
-Stomach gas may also keep you awake.
+You may not be able to drift off if you're digesting a heavy meal.
+Stomach gas can also keep you awake.

 6. Relax before bedtime.
 Take a soothing, warm bath to ease your joint pain and stiffness.
-Listen to soft music or read a book to take your mind off your work or daily stress.
+Listen to soft music or read a book to take your mind off your daily stress.

 7. Make your bedroom for sleep and sex only.
 Remove the TV, computer, cell phone, and other distractions.
 Keep the room dark, quiet, and cool.

 8. Use comfortable, supportive bedding.
 If your mattress or pillows aren’t comfy, you might not be able to stay asleep.
-Your pain may grow worse.
-Consider changing pillows or buying a new mattress.
+Your pain may even get worse.
+Think about getting pillows or buying a new mattress.

-9. Find your energy boosters.
-Figure out ways to perk up for when you feel tired during the day.
+9. Figure out your energy boosters.
+Find ways to perk up when you feel tired during the day.
 Listen to upbeat music.
 Step outside into the sunshine.
 Take a short walk break at work.
-Or enjoy a good-for-you snack like fresh fruit or nuts.
+Or enjoy a good-for-you snack like fruit or nuts.

 10. Follow your treatment plan.
-Take your medications as prescribed, so you can ease inflammation and pain that may play a role in your fatigue.
-Set reminders so you take them on time.
-If you feel side effects, let your doctor know.
+Take your medications as prescribed to ease inflammation and pain.
+That should minimize fatigue.
+Set reminders on your phone so you don’t forget to take them.
+Let your doctor know if you feel side effects.
 Don't adjust the dose or stop taking them on your own.